 We had to go through Zojlla Pass, the most dangerous road in India.
 Not for the fainthearted but exhilarating.
 If you want to be struck speechless with simultaneously the jaw-dropping beauty and the scary ride, this is definitely the place for you.
 Stunning views, and scary passes so narrow that a car can hardly fit through, but when trucks have to pass beside you and you’re on the very precipice of the mountain looking down thousands of feet, you’re amazed at the view that could kill.
 The driving skill should be really good to drive on these types of road.

 After crossing the pass, we reached Sonmarg and all you could see was greenery all around and it looks so beautiful.
 That’s why it has been named ‘Meadows of Gold’.
 You can take a pony ride and visit Thajiwas glacier and other points, but as the weather was not good we skipped the ride.
 Instead, we walked up to an uphill spot where we could click good pictures of the valley and us.
 People who want to travel on a pony to the point, please bargain well.
-First, they quoted 2200 later they came down to 900.
+First, they quoted 2200 later they reduced to 900.
 We had our lunch near the Sonmarg Market, which was next to the Sind River, the view was just stunning from there.

 Bridge where Jab tak hai Jaan shooting was done.